kavia-common/nutrition-connect-platform-173001-173010/nutrition_frontend/README.md

 Refer to `.env.example` for details.
 Do not commit real secrets.

+## Dev Admin Magic Link

+You can send a Supabase passwordless magic link and seed an admin profile:

+- CLI:
+  - Ensure env vars are set: `REACT_APP_SUPABASE_URL`, `REACT_APP_SUPABASE_KEY` (service role key preferred for seeding).
+  - Run: `node scripts/sendMagicLink.js --email="nutriekspert@gmail.com" --admin`
+  - A deferred upsert will set role=admin on first login if the user does not exist yet.

+- UI (dev only):
+  - Open Settings → Profile.
+  - Use the "Send Magic Link (Dev)" button.
+It calls an in-app helper to trigger the magic link to the email shown.

+Notes:
+- The redirect is configured via getURL('/auth/callback').
+- On first login in development, if `window.__DEV_ADMIN_EMAILS` includes the user email, the profile is upserted with role=admin.
+See SUPABASE_SETUP.md.

 ## Seeding sample data (Supabase)

 For quick UI validation, you can seed sample data into your Supabase project.